EnduranceCode/android-playground/README.md

 ### Project 1: Single Screen App

 In this project it's built a single screen app in Android Studio that displays information about Udacity, along with a photo.
 This project's code is stored in the branch   [project1](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/project1).

+### Project 2: Court Counter App

+The goal of this project is to create an Score Keeper app which gives a user the ability to keep track of the score of two Taekwondo fighters.
+This project's code is stored in the branch   [project2](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/project2).